EnzoBnl/enzobnl/spark.md

 ### On-heap executor space
 The **On-heap executor space** is divided in 2 regions:
 - **Execution region**:
-buffering intermediate data when performing shuffles,joins, sorts and aggregations
+buffering intermediate data when performing shuffles, joins, sorts and aggregations

 - **Storage region**:
   - caching data blocks to optimize for future accesses